snotskie/ttrpg/site/src/index.md

 **🔥 Eager:** Your character is eager for more out of life, perhaps because of a teenage rebellious phase, a yearning to accomplish your dreams, or a person you want to impress.
 Upgrading your Hand and Hurt dice cost ① less each time.

 **🧘‍♀️ Wisened:** Life has not been easy on your character, but as a result you’ve come out wiser and tougher, perhaps because you’ve gotten older, been shaped by unfortunate events, or dedicated yourself to your work.
 Upgrading your Hand and Home dice cost ① less each time.

-!!! compat "Session Shop: Carefree"
-    If your starting Lifestyle was Carefree, at the end of a session you may spend ①①①① to change your Lifestyle to Prodigious or Crafty.

-    **🔮 Prodigious:** Your studies have come effortlessly to you, and secrets almost seem to just reveal themselves to you.
-When you have sparks, they take on a sorcerous or uninhibited aspect.
-Upgrading your Head and Hurt dice cost ① less each time, and when you perform Spark Stat Checks using either of these Stats it costs only ③ instead.
-You also gain the "Blessed by Voices" Ability and it does not count against the number of Abilities you have; if you already have this Ability you may gain another instead.

-    **🧶 Crafty:** You can envision amazing designs and, it seems, to bring them to life.
-When you have sparks, they take on an autonomous or lucky aspect.
-Upgrading your Hand and Home dice cost ① less each time, and when you perform Spark Stat Checks using either of these Stats it costs only ③ instead.
-You also gain the "Efficiently Packed" Ability and it does not count against the number of Abilities you have; if you already have this Ability you may gain another instead.

-!!! compat "Session Shop: Eager"
-    If your starting Lifestyle was Eager, at the end of a session you may spend ①①①① to change your Lifestyle to Chosen or Wired.

-    **✨ Chosen:** You draw inspiration from the community around you, setting out on your journeys blessed, favored, or cursed.
-When you have sparks, they take on a divine or noble aspect.
-Upgrading your Heart and Home dice cost ① less each time, and when you perform Spark Stat Checks using either of these Stats it costs only ③ instead.
-You also gain the "Blessed by Charity" Ability and it does not count against the number of Abilities you have; if you already have this Ability you may gain another instead.

-    **⚡ Wired:** Your mind is quick and analytical, and you can see solutions to problems that are unimaginably complex.
-When you have sparks, they take on a calculating or duplicative aspect.
-Upgrading your Head and Hurry dice cost ① less each time, and when you perform Spark Stat Checks using either of these Stats it costs only ③ instead.
-You also gain the "Ease of Focus" Ability and it does not count against the number of Abilities you have; if you already have this Ability you may gain another instead.

-!!! compat "Session Shop: Wisened"
-    If your starting Lifestyle was Wisened, at the end of a session you may spend ①①①① to change your Lifestyle to Warry or Compelling.

-    **👁️ Warry:** You are one with the natural and supernatural worlds around you, and you have a keen sense of danger and safety.
-When you have sparks, they take on an astral or prophetic aspect.
-Upgrading your Hand and Hurry dice cost ① less each time, and when you perform Spark Stat Checks using either of these Stats it costs only ③ instead.
-You also gain the "Past Repeated" Ability and it does not count against the number of Abilities you have; if you already have this Ability you may gain another instead.

-    **👄 Compelling:** You seem able to spin any loss into a win--or vice versa--, and you are a sly, tactical force to be reckoned with.
-When you have sparks, they take on an illusory or vicious aspect.
-Upgrading your Heart and Hurt dice cost ① less each time, and when you perform Spark Stat Checks using either of these Stats it costs only ③ instead.
-You also gain the "Tactful Speech" Ability and it does not count against the number of Abilities you have; if you already have this Ability you may gain another instead.

-!!! compat "Session Shop: Lost"
-    Regardless of your starting Lifestyle, at the end of a session you may spend ①① to change your Lifestyle to Lost.
-Then, at the end of a later session you may spend ①①① to change your Lifestyle to any other option.

-    **💎 Lost:** You feel a disconnect from your own past or former sense of self, perhaps because of an exile from your home, an erased memory, or a period of transition or deep self-reflection.
-When you have sparks, they take on an erratic or liminal aspect.
-Upgrading your History die costs ① less each time, and when you perform Spark Stat Checks using History it costs only ③ instead.

 Moreover, each character has a History Basic Stat, which is used to perform actions more related to the character's backstory more than to the other Basic Stats.